Ansnes

-Ansnes is a village in the municipality of Hitra in Trøndelag county, Norway.
+Ansnes is a village in Hitra Municipality in Trøndelag county, Norway.
 The village is located along the Fillfjorden on the northeastern coast of the island of Hitra.
 There is a bridge from Ansnes to the island of Fjellværsøya to the east.
-The village is located about 6 km north of the municipal center of Fillan.
+The village is located about 6 km north of the village of Fillan (the municipal centre).
 The village has a fishing harbor and is home to many aspects of the fishing industry.